 • Last week, there were no dividend announcements from companies on ‘The List’.

-• One company on ‘The List’ is due to report earnings this week.
+• This week, no companies on ‘The List’ are due to report earnings.

 DGI Scorecard